 If you’ve ever seen the DaVinci Code then you’ll know how fictitious it is; it’s NEVER that empty in the Louvre.
 Everyone wants to see the Mona Lisa and yeah it’s alright, it looks just what you’d expect it to look like.
-Except they’ll be at least 60 people in front of you also trying to see the painting.
+Except they’ll be at least 6 million people in front of you also trying to see the painting.

 If you like impressionism then I recommend going to the Musée d’Orsay, it’s a LOT more fun than the Lourve.
 There’s paintings by Edgar Degas, Claude Monet, Paul Gauguin and lots and lots of paintings by Vincent Van Gogh.
 The gift shop is also at least a 8/10 whereas the Louvre gift shop is only a 7/10.